-The instrument can present measured or calculated values, status of levels, parameter settings etc. at the front panel.
+The instrument can present measured or calculated values, parameter settings etc. at the front panel.
 An extensive system of menus gives the possibility to present various information about the instrument.
+The VIEWPAN module can present one or two values at a time.